‘Dear Evan Hansen’ makes its Utah debut with emotion and style

 Adam Moore is another U of U student working on the play.
 Moore has had a similarly positive experience, though shared the difficulties that come with being in a professional production and being a full-time student.
 “One of the biggest challenges has been balancing rehearsals with classes, especially when performances require me to miss some class time,” Moore said.
 “I’m really grateful to my professors for being so understanding and helping me stay caught up.
 It’s taught me a lot about time management and communication.”

 At the time of writing this, “Dear Evan Hansen” will be running at the Simmons Pioneer Memorial Theatre until Nov.
-8. Like all campus art projects, students, faculty and staff can get discounted tickets via the Art pass program.
-All you need to do is show your U ID at the ticket booth when purchasing tickets.
+8. Like all campus art projects, students, faculty and staff can get discounted tickets via the Arts Pass program.
+All you need to do is show your UID at the ticket booth when purchasing tickets.
 This is an important play to see and an important message.
 Surrounding that message are fantastic songs, a talented cast and a great time.